Baker County commissioners agree to buy historic wigwam burner near Halfway

 The county is paying $270,000 for the property.
 The commissioners’ goal is to create a day-use park with interpretive signs about the burner and the county’s logging history.

 Commission chairman Shane Alderson and commissioners Christina Witham and Michelle Kaseberg all said they voted to buy the property because the county had money available from a $6.5 million federal allotment it received during the pandemic.
+The county also used $1.45 million in federal aid to buy a 70-acre property, just south of Hughes Lane between the Powder River and the Baker Sports Complex, in December 2022.
+County officials hope to build a multipurpose event center on the land, although that is a proposal only.

 “If we didn’t have that money set aside we wouldn’t do it,” Witham said after the commissioners’ meeting.